KingOfRlyeh/KingOfRlyeh.github.io/academic_and_career_about.md

 ---
 ---

-  I'm a National Merit Scholar currently  studying Physics at Texas A&M University, here's the (relevant) coursework I'm involved in, have been involved in, and related skills:
+  # I'm a National Merit Scholar currently studying Physics at Texas A&M University
+  ## here's what I'm involved in

 - Class of 2028
 - Physics (BS)--Computational Sciences track